0-BuTaJIuK-0/CSGO-DeathMatch-DM/README.md

-# CSGO Deathmatch (DM) mode
+# CSGO DeathMatch (DM) mode

 ## Info
-This does not change the standard Deathmatch mode, but only complements it and removes unnecessary functional.
+This plugin does not replace the standard Deathmatch mode, but only complements it and removes unnecessary functionality.

 ## Functional
 - WeaponMenu (Integrated with the standard purchase menu)